 - Multi-Dex: Android app (APK) files contain executable bytecode files in the form of Dalvik Executable (DEX) files, which contain the compiled code used to run your app.
 The Dalvik Executable specification limits the total number of methods that can be referenced within a single DEX file to 65,536.
 Multi-Dex creates multiple DEX files for an APK, and should be avoided if possible.

-- ABI (Application Binary Interface): A single APK can contain machine code to support multiple, different architectures.
+- ABI (Application Binary Interface): A single APK can contain machine code to support multiple different architectures.
 Each collection of architecture-specific code is associated with an Application Binary Interface (ABI).

-- ACW & MCW: Android & Managed Callable Wrappers, this is what enables the .NET side of things talk to the Java side and vise versa.
+- ACW & MCW: Android & Managed Callable Wrappers, this is what enables the .NET side of things to talk to the Java side and vise versa.

 - AVD: Android Virtual Devices, are your emulators for Android that you use to debug your apps on.